Canadian respiratory virus surveillance report: COVID-19

 Weekly variant breakdown

-Percentage of COVID-19 cases identified through whole genome sequencing, presented by variant and by week of sample collection.
+Percentage of COVID-19 cases identified through whole genome sequencing, presented by variant and by 2-week periods of sample collection.
+The date represents the start of the bi-week, n is the total number of sequences collected that bi-week.

 Table 1.
-Percentage of COVID-19 cases identified through whole genome sequencing, presented by variant and by week of sample collection
+Percentage of COVID-19 cases identified through whole genome sequencing, presented by variant and by 2-week periods of sample collection.

 Variant grouping Variant